equivalent/request_repeater/README.md

 This is useful if you cannot do cron jobs in your application setup.

-Just expose a certain route in your web application to execute the job (or to schedule background job) tell `request_repeeter` to trigger GET requests on it.
+Just expose a certain route in your web application to execute the job (or to schedule background job) and tell `request_repeeter` to trigger GET requests on it.

 Program can be executed as: